ZoeBKramer/flixter/README.md

 In a separate terminal, change the directory `cd /vagrant/src/flixter`

 Start your server by running `rails server -b 0.0.0.0 -p 3000`

+# Flixter

+### Overview

+A web application, built with Ruby on Rails, that uses the Stripe API to allow users to enroll in courses.
+Users are also able to upload their own courses/lessons as well as photos and videos.
+This application utilizes jQuery so users are able to rearrange their courses without having to refresh the page.

+### Code Structure